 When Jesus therefore saw His mother, and the disciple whom He loved standing by, He said to His mother, “Woman, behold your son!”
 John 19:26 NKJV

-Their story starts blissfully in the garden, His creation abounding with the joy of newborn innocence.
+It starts blissfully in the garden, creation abounding with the glee of newborn innocence.
 In Adam and Eve’s ignorance they were incapable of sin.
-Their bond with God as close as a baby resting on a mother’s chest.
-Peaceful, harmonious, perfect.
+They rest like babies on a mother’s chest, breathing in sync.
 I bet they even had that sweet untainted breath, and the delicious newborn smell radiating from their foreheads.

-But the bliss of newborn innocence was forever lost.
-As with all toddlers, lawlessness began to reign supreme.
+But the bliss of newborn innocence was forever lost, and as it is with toddlers, lawlessness began to reign supreme.
 He may be God, omnipotent and loving, but being nice is hard.
 Too hard.
-I am thankful that in actual parenting, the flooding of the world and fire-bombing of cities is hardly metaphoric, that spankings or timeouts are enough to discipline an act of rebellion.
-In their sin His anger may have raged, but far above it all his love remained.
+I am thankful that in actual parenting, the flooding of the world and fire-bombing of cities is hardly metaphoric, that less drastic actions are enough to set safe boundaries.
+In their sin His anger raged, but far above it all his love remained.
 A Rainbow was given in assurance; a sign of that he would never give up on them completely.
-And promises were made.
-Promises that were bigger than the number of stars in the sky.
+And more promises were made.
+Promises that outnumbered the stars in the sky.

-Finally the day came, in the elementary age of their existence, when His chosen people were ready for law.
-Many knew it already in the depths of their heart, that obeying Him was right, and ignoring Him was wrong.
-But they were ready to have it written in stone.
-Ready for the independence of knowing the rules all at one time, without the constant explanation of why they needed to be followed.
+Finally the day came when they were ready for elementary education.
+Many knew the law already in their heart, that obeying God was right, and ignoring Him was wrong.
+But they were ready to have it written in stone, elaborated on, something to study.
 Some days they listened perfectly, and sang beautiful songs of praise.
 Walls fell down and battles were won.
 A beautiful king, a man after God’s own heart, led the people to a golden age of trust and obedience.
-A temple was built, unparalleled in grandeur and beauty.
+Later a temple was built, unparalleled in grandeur and beauty.
 Wisdom was not only given, but also received.
 People came from foreign lands to bare witness to this beautiful relationship- the bounty of blessing between a creator and His chosen people.

-After so many prophets and repeated warnings with zero repentance, it was time to follow through with the consequences.
+After so many prophets and repeated warnings with zero repentance, it was time to for a larger consequence.
 No more would God protect them from their insolence, and the nation was exiled.
-Like grounding a teenager, He emptied their city of its treasure and took away their privilege.
-God was furious, as any parent would be.
+Like a grounded a teenager, their city was emptied of treasure and privilege.
+We understand His anger.
 How could they be so ungrateful?
-After everything He had done for them, how could they be so careless with the grandeur of His blessing?
+After everything God had done for them, how could they be so careless with His blessing?
 How could they still not know who He was, and how much He loved them??
-Because surely if they knew, they would not continue to behave this way.
+Surely if they knew, they would not continue to behave this way.

-He had loved them silently for 400 years when the time had finally come.
+It went this way for 400 years when the time had finally come.
 He knew His truth would largely be rejected; that most people’s hearts would still be too hardened to understand.
-But he also knew every bit of the Israelite’s character.
-He knew all the hairs on its head, and he knew that among them were enough pure hearts to carry out his plan.
-He would need one crazy guy to announce it.
-Someone who wandered the wilderness eating bugs.
-It would take one humble virgin, betrothed to an heir of the great King David and 12 faithful disciples.
-Sadly, one of those disciples would have to be corrupted, but that was how the prophecy was written.
-He would need others to support the servants in their moment of desperation, maybe a woman, a harlot.
-Someone who would be redeemed from so much evil, and therefore be able to receive the moment of truth when the others had lost all hope.
-These would be the most lowly of people, sinners, uneducated, and from nasty parts of town.
-But God knew, through these people- this tiny, faithful remnant of his chosen nation- he could fulfill his promise to Abraham, to bless all the people of the earth.
+But he also knew all the hairs on Israel’s head, and he knew that among them were enough pure hearts to carry out his plan.
+Just one crazy guy to announce it, someone who wandered the wilderness eating bugs.
+Also a humble virgin, not yet wed, but betrothed to an heir of the great King David and 12 uneducated followers that mostly smelled like fish.
+He would need others to support the twelve in their moment of desperation, maybe a woman, a harlot.
+Someone who would be redeemed from so much evil, and therefore able to accept the moment of truth when the others had lost all hope.
+They were lowly people, sinners, uneducated, and from nasty parts of town.
+But God knew they were ready.

-Our good, good father foresaw every detail, and it went exactly to His plan.
-But the plan was brutal.
-In order to save one child he would have to sacrifice another, the one that was the Word.
-The one that was there in the beginning.
+Our Father foresaw every detail, but His plan was brutal.
+In order to save one child he would have to sacrifice another, the one that was the Word, that was there in the beginning.
 ‘All things were made through Him, and without Him nothing was made that was made.
 In Him was life, and the life was the light of men.
 And the light shines in the darkness, and the darkness did not comprehend it.’
 (John 1:2-5)

 * * *

 It is hard to fathom as a parent.
-The story is so relatable up to this point.
+The story is so understandable up to this point.
 The anger that stems from rejection, the pain and frustration, the difficulty remaining patient with people who are incapable of accepting the truth.
-Parenting is a heart-breaking endeavor, and that’s terrifying.
-To think that the fruit of your womb, that you would sacrifice your own life for without a second thought, could possibly grow up and reject you.
-That they could embrace the normality of the world over the eternal joy you are trying to impart to them.
-We try not to live in this fear, but it always looms in the future, waiting for us.
-The time will come when they’re young adults too, and your feelings and consequences will no longer sway their heart.
-They will make their own decision to follow God or the world, or maybe they’ll try to do both.
+Parenting is a vulnerable endeavor, and that’s terrifying.
+We try not to live in fear, but their futures are so uncertain.
+The time will come when they’re young adults too, and our feelings and consequences will no longer sway their heart.
+They will make a decision to follow God or the world, or maybe they’ll try to do both.
 There is wisdom, that if you train them in the way they should go they will not depart, but there are no guarantees.
 If God refused to control the hearts of the Israelites, would we even really want that control over our own offspring?

-As Jesus hung on the cross, almost all of his followers had fallen away.
-But of course His mother was still there.
-A mother wouldn’t be scared by the sacrifice of her home, the loss of her dreams, the denial of the crowd, or the hatred of the world.
+As Jesus hung on the cross, almost all of his followers had fallen away, but of course His mother was still there.
+A mother wouldn’t be scared by the sacrifice of her home, the loss of her dreams, the denial of the crowd, or the hatred of the entire world.
 I’m sure she sat there sobbing, how could God do this to her?
 How could He reward her obedience with so much pain?
 How could He call Himself merciful?
-When you kneel next to her at the cross, you seethe with these questions to.
-This wasn’t how things were supposed to be, her family and yours, they were supposed to have happy endings.
+When you kneel next to her at the cross, you seethe with these questions too.
+This wasn’t how things were supposed to be, her family or yours.
+We were supposed to have happy endings.

 As Jesus hung from the cross, looking down at Mary, He knew the pain behind those tears.

 He knew.
-It’s a weird thing for a weeping father, in the form of a son, to be looking down on the son’s grieving mother.
+It’s an unparalleled experience for a weeping father, in the form of a son, to be looking down on the son’s grieving mother.
 What can He say to her other than behold?
-Behold.
-I know your pain exactly.
-See me as I suffer through it with you.

-If that was the end of the story, that would still be more heartbreak than any human parent could endure, but the pain of His story continues through all of humanity.
-Of people who feel His love, who see His works, acknowledge His presence and still continue to walk away.
+If that was the end of the story, that would still be more heartbreak than any human parent could endure, but the pain of His story continues throughout the history of humanity.
+Of people who feel His love, who see His works, acknowledge His presence and continue to walk away.
 It continues with you and me, knowing His salvation, but choosing something less.
 It is no wonder that there is more joy in heaven when one sinner returns, than for the 99 who have never gone astray.
-Because after that much painful heartbreak who wouldn’t ditch all self respect to display their jubilation over a prodigal son.
+Because after that much painful heartbreak, who wouldn’t ditch all self respect to display their jubilation over a prodigal son?

-Parents, God knows your anger, and He knows your heartbreak, too.
+Parents, God knows your fear and He knows your heartbreak, too.
 But today He says it is Good.
 It’s a Good Friday because He loves us that much.
 Because He loves being your father still, even after all the times you messed this parenting thing up.
 Because He loves your children, no matter how they’ve disrespected you or Him, or even themselves.
 As He looks down at the cross, He says to behold.
-Because every ounce of frustration and pain was worth it for you, and it was worth it for me.
+Because every ounce of fear, frustration and pain was worth it for you, and it was worth it for me.

 “If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.
 John 15:19